ATOC 4815/5815

 import xarray as xr # installed via pip or conda

-These all started as someone’s project folder — just like yours.
-The authors added packaging metadata, uploaded to PyPI, and now the whole world can install them.
+These all started as someone’s project folder.
+The authors added packaging metadata, uploaded to PyPI, and now anyone can install them.

 Your lorenz_project is 90% of the way there.
-Today we add the last 10%.
+Our last lab will add the final 10%.

 pip install git+https://github.com/yourusername/lorenz-project.git